Almost a Century Old

-VISIONS VCB, previously known as the Vacation Camp for the Blind, was founded over 90 years ago in Westchester County, New York by a group of trailblazing women who recognized that services and accommodations for visually impaired and blind people were virtually nonexistent.
+Previously known as the Vacation Camp for the Blind, VCB was founded over 90 years ago in Westchester County, New York by a group of trailblazing women who recognized that services and accommodations for visually impaired and blind people were virtually nonexistent.

 37.5 Acres